varigence/docs/bimlflex/adf-deployment/adf-deployment.md

 <!-- Clean up terminology.
 Not always the case for Snowflake.
 Ensure Synapse possibly needing manual EXT scripts still ran. -->

+...Deploy the Target Warehouse Platform...

-When deploying the target warehouse platform, BimlFlex will generate the required SQL scripts for the deployment of all the tables, stored procedures, and the Data Vault default inserts (Ghost Keys).
+When deploying the Target Warehouse Platform, BimlFlex will generate the required SQL scripts for the deployment of all the tables, stored procedures, and the Data Vault default inserts (Ghost Keys).
 Once generated the scripts can be manually deployed to the required database.

 ### Automated SSDT Deployment (PowerShell)

 <!-- Clean up terminology.
 Not always the case for Snowflake.
 Ensure Synapse possibly needing manual EXT scripts still ran. -->

+...Can be automated.
+Synapse may need the EXT scripts and Snowflake requires manual...

 A part of the Build process, BimlStudio will generate a SQL Server Data Tools (SSDT) project for the Synapse target warehouse platform.
 By default a SSDT deployment file named `ssdt-deploy.<DatabaseName>.ps1` is created and placed in the `...\<Output Folder>\Deploy\` folder for each database in the target warehouse environment.